wnchan/tp/docs/DeveloperGuide.md

    Use case ends.

-**Use Case: Exit the app**
+**Use Case: UC9 - List all groups**

 **MSS**

-1. Student requests to delete the app by typing “exit”.
+1. Student requests to list groups.
-2. StudentConnect displays the goodbye message.
+2. StudentConnect shows a list of groups.
-3. StudentConnect closes.

     Use case ends.

-**Use case: Clearing all data**
+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+**Use Case: UC10 - Join a group**

 **MSS**

-1. User requests to clear data.
+1. Student requests to join a specific group.
-2. StudentConnect shows a pop-up asking for confirmation.
-3. User confirms.
-4. StudentConnect clears all data from the system.
+2. StudentConnect adds the student to the group.

     Use case ends.

 **Extensions**

-* 3a.
-User cancels clearing the data.
-  * 3a1.
-StudentConnect cancels the process and returns to main window.
+* 1a.
+The specified group is not registered in the system.

   Use case ends.

-* 3a.
-User does not respond.
+* 1b.
+The specified group is full.

   Use case ends.

-**Use Case: Checking valid group formations**

-**MSS**

-1. Student requests to see requirement list by typing “help”.
-2. StudentConnect displays the help message, along with the requirement message.

-   Use case ends.

-**Use Case: Delete a group**
+**Use Case: UC11 - Delete a group**

 **MSS**